 Rookie center Kyle Filipowski‘s play continues to be one of the brightest spots of the Jazz‘s season so far, Andy Larsen of The Salt Lake Tribune writes.
 After claiming a starting role last week, Filipowski continues to pass test after test against some of the NBA’s best.

-Filipowski’s getting tested defensively in his rookie season, but he’s rising to the challenge.
-He’s also improving defensively, recording three steals against the Kings on Saturday.
+Filipowski is being targeted defensively in his rookie season, but he has responded admirably and recorded three steals against the Kings on Saturday.

 “I guess that’s how it is for rookies, especially rookies that stand up to that sort of thing,” Filipowski said.
 “I gotta pull my big boy pants on, you know, and not back down from that challenge.”

 The No. 32 pick in this year’s draft is averaging 7.9 points and 4.3 rebounds while shooting 55.2% from the field.
-He’s recording 12.4 points, 5.4 rebounds and 3.2 assists in his last five games (three starts).
+In his past five games, including three starts, he has increased those averages to 12.4 points, 5.4 rebounds and 3.2 assists per contest.

 We have more from the Northwest Division:

-- Keyonte George was benched in the second half of the Jazz‘s Sunday game against Los Angeles, Larsen writes in a separate post.
-Coach Will Hardy was clear about his reasoning after the game.
-“I wasn’t happy with Keyonte’s defense in the first half.
+- Keyonte George was benched in the second half of the Jazz‘s Sunday game against Los Angeles, Larsen writes in a separate story.
+Coach Will Hardy was clear about his reasoning after the game: “I wasn’t happy with Keyonte’s defense in the first half.
 Keyonte knows how much I believe in him, but sometimes you have to make changes in the moment to reinforce your point.”
 George played with the second unit and ended up playing the final 19 minutes of the game.
 He didn’t seem to be phased by the change after the game, Larsen writes.
 “Urgency levels should be at an all-time high no matter what — but we’re all humans,” George said.
 “I don’t know if you have a boss, but if they say you should take a break, when you come back you’re going to be on your Ps and Qs.”
 He’ll need to continue to improve on his decision-making, Larsen opines.

 - Thunder No. 26 overall pick Dillon Jones set career highs in points (12), minutes (15) and assists (3) on Sunday in a loss to Dallas.
 The Weber State product made all but one of his six shot attempts.
 Superstar Shai Gilgeous-Alexander had nothing but praise for the first-round rookie, according to the Thunder’s Nick Gallo (Twitter link).
 “He’s getting his feet work, getting more comfortable… He’s doing a great job,” Gilgeous-Alexander said.
 “He’s keeping his head.
 He’s getting better.
 That’s all you can ask for.“